 Data Sets

-Climate Hazards center InfraRed Precipitation with Station data (CHIRPS) is a 30+ year quasi-global rainfall data set.
+Climate Hazards center InfraRed Precipitation with Station data (CHIRPS v2) is a 30+ year quasi-global rainfall data set.
 Spanning 50°S-50°N (and all longitudes), starting in 1981 to near-present, CHIRPS incorporates 0.05° resolution satellite imagery with in-situ station data to create gridded rainfall time series for trend analysis and seasonal drought monitoring.
-As of February 12th, 2015, version 2.0 of CHIRPS is complete and available to the public.
 For detailed information on CHIRPS, please refer to our paper in Scientific Data.
+As of January, 2025 version 3 of CHIRPS is available to the public.
+Production of CHIRPS v2 will continue in parallel through 2026 to support ongoing applications during the transition to CHIRPS v3.

 Climate Hazards center IMErg with Stations (CHIMES)